caodi0207/nerv/README.md

 #The Nerv Toolkit User Manual#
+NOTE: This readme is obsolete and will be rearranged, for further information, please check http://determinant.github.io/nerv/

 This user manual will information about how to use __Nerv__ and __Nerv__'s interface.

 ##How to use##